The Effects of Winter on Moods

 As you can see by the current known contributing factors to developing SAD or SAD symptoms, the amount of natural light you are exposed to is a greater contributing factor than the colder weather.
 However when it is colder outside, it becomes less enticing to go out and experience daylight.

-Whilst winter is an inevitable experience and can be particularly harsh in Canberra (by our standards at least), luckily there are a few things that you can do which can help to minimise the effects the colder weather has on your well-being.
+Whilst winter is an inevitable experience and can be particularly harsh in Canberra (by our standards at least), luckily there are a few things that you can do which can help to minimise the effects that the colder weather has on your well-being.
 You do not need to wait until the weather is warm again to live the life you want to.

 The Australia Psychological Society (2005) has provided these simple tips to stay on top of your mood during the winter months: